-Glass eel indices observed at all Virginia sites showed average or above average recruitment in 2011.
-While recruitment of glass eels at any one site can vary from year to year, increases in recruitment at all sites is a positive sign of a potentially strong year class.
-Whether solid recruitment of glass eels translates into increases in juvenile eel production and subsequent increases in spawning stock biomass remains unknown.
+Glass American Eel indices observed at all Virginia sites showed average or above average recruitment in 2012.
+Although recruitment of glass eels at any one site can vary from year to year, increases in recruitment at all sites is a positive sign of a potentially strong year class; furthermore 2012 was the second consecutive year with an average or above average index.
+Whether high recruitment of glass eels translates into increases in juvenile eel production and subsequent increases in spawning stock biomass remains unknown.

-The timing of recruitment of glass eels continues to support the hypothesis of a single recruitment pulse entering Chesapeake Bay and dispersing throughout the Bay in relation to the monitoring sites proximity to the Bay mouth.
-Earliest recruitment of glass eels is observed at Wormley Pond on the York River (55.7 km from the mouth of the Bay), followed by Bracken's Pond (59.4 km), Wareham's Pond in the James River (77.8 km), and finally Kamp's Millpond on the Rappahannock River (101 km).
-Additionally, glass eels arrive at two sites located on the Virginia side of the Potomac River (> 101 km from the mouth of the bay) much later than locations nearer the mouth.
-The first appearance of glass eels at sites within Chesapeake Bay is after their arrival at sites closer to the coast in MD and DE.
+The timing of recruitment of glass eels to monitoring sites in Virginia supports the hypothesis of a single recruitment pulse of glass eels entering and dispersing throughout Chesapeake Bay.
+Earliest recruitment of glass eels is observed at Wormley Pond on the York River (55.7 km from the mouth of the Bay), followed by Bracken's Pond (59.4 km), Wareham's Pond on the James River (77.8 km), and finally Kamp's Millpond on the Rappahannock River (101 km).
+Additionally, glass eels arrive at two sites located on the Virginia side of the Potomac River (> 101 km from the mouth of the Bay) much later than locations nearer the mouth.
+It is interesting to note that relative abundance indices at sites closer to the mouth of Chesapeake Bay tend to show greater variation than those further from the mouth of the Bay (Potomac River sites; Tuckey and Fabrizio 2012).